-Any new franchise network set-up in China shall proceed to filing with the competent authority within 15 days after the first franchise agreement is signed.
+Any new franchise network set-up in China shall proceed with filing to the competent authority within 15 days after the first franchise agreement is signed.

 The major risk is the contractual instability.
-In case of dispute, the Franchisee may report any incompliance with the Franchise Regulations to the authority.
+In case of a dispute, the Franchisee may report any incompliance with the Franchise Regulations to the authority.

-In several cases, Chinese courts requalified distribution agreements as franchising agreements, and rendered judgments to terminate the "distribution agreements" and require refunding of deposit/license fee to distributors.
+In several cases, Chinese courts requalified distribution agreements as franchising agreements, rendered judgments to terminate the "distribution agreements", and require refunding of deposit/license fee to distributors.

-In addition, the franchisor may have to pay fine for the breach of the Chinese regulations.
+In addition, the Franchisor may have to pay fines for the breach of the Chinese regulations.